Ellestial/100-days-of-code/log.md

 **Thoughts**: This is rough!
 But also rewarding.
 I worked on this project for about 3 hours without realizing it, and have made some strides.
 I struggle in some areas, but I'm also able to do some things I wasn't expecting.
 Hoping to get more progress tomorrow!
 I had planned to finish this project tomorrow, but may need to work longer in order to really do it myself, but that's ok.

 **Links to work:** None.
 Yet!

+### Day 17: January 24, 2018

+**Readings**: None.

+**Today's Progress**: Continued work on the Color Game.

+**Thoughts**: I'm slowly going insane, I think.
+I worked on this for like 3.5 hours today.
+Still haven't watched any of the code-along videos.
+I'm really getting close.
+Should be done tomorrow!

+**Links to work:** None.
+Yet!